Slevinski/slevinski.github.io/README.md

 ## draft-slevinski-formal-signwriting ##
 The character encodings and associated technologies used in the Sutton SignWriting Project are defined in an Internet Draft submitted to the IETF: [draft-slevinski-formal-signwriting](http://tools.ietf.org/html/draft-slevinski-formal-signwriting).
 The character design has been stable since January 12, 2012.
+To fully support the Sutton SignWriting script in Unicode, 17 new characters are proposed to be use with the 672 characters that have already been accepted.

 - - -
 ## SignWriting Symposium ##